 30.01 No assignment of this Agreement or any right occurring under this Agreement may be made in whole or in part by Contractor without the express prior written consent of the City.
 City will have full discretion to approve or deny, with or without cause, any proposed or actual assignment by the Contractor.
-Any assignment of this Agreement made by Contractor without the express written consent of the City will be null and void and will be grounds for City to declare a default of this Agreement and immediately terminate this Agreement by giving written notice to Contractor, and upon the date of such notice Contract will be deemed immediately terminated, and upon such termination all liability of City under this Contract to Contractors, for the services that are the subject of this Agreement.
+Any assignment of this Agreement made by Contractor without the express written consent of the City will be null and void and will be grounds for City to declare a default of this Agreement and immediately terminate this Agreement by giving written notice to Contractor, and upon the date of such notice Contract will be deemed immediately terminated, and upon such termination all liability of City under this Contract to Contractor will cease, and City will have the right to call the performance bond and will be free to negotiate with other contractors, for the services that are the subject of this Agreement.
 In the event of any assignment approved by City, the assignee must fully assume all the liabilities of Contractor by way of an assignment and assumption agreement.
 Notwithstanding the above, an assignment to an affiliate of Contractor may be undertaken upon notice to City, but without the requirement for its approval.
 For purposes of this provision, "affiliate" means any person or legal entity that, directly or indirectly, controls, is controlled by, or is under common control with Contractor.